FeatureToggleStudy/halfpipe-docs/content/migration/_index.md

 ### Approach

 Auto Pipeline is in large part configured via conventions whereas Halfpipe is configured via, well configuration.
 For instance in Auto Pipeline you are required to have a file in the root of the app called `build` regardless if you need to build something or not.
 If you just want to test your code before pushing to CF you would have to put your test command in the `build` file.
 Halfpipe on the other hand takes a different approach, we provide the building blocks to describe what you want to do, when you want to do it.
-Both approaches have merits but the reason we went with the configuration over conventions is that its much easier to create a deterministic, well documented system without any of hidden magic/complexity which makes **A** hard to debug when something goes wrong.
+Both approaches have merits but the reason we went with the configuration over conventions is that its much easier to create a deterministic, well documented system without any of hidden complexity which makes Auto Pipelines hard to debug when something goes wrong.

 ### Secrets
 Both Auto Pipeline and Halfpipe provides a way to deal with secrets, in Auto Pipeline's case you are required to use a web-app to encrypt what you want as a secret and stick that value in the `app-anatomy.yml` file.
 In Halfpipe we use Vault from Hashicorp, this is a much safer approach and allows for easy evaluation and editing of the secrets trough a CLI and web interface.